wuzhong-orderly/broker-onboarding/README.md

 ### Can I register multiple admin accounts?
 Currently, each broker ID is tied to a **single admin account** at registration.

-### What happens if I lose my Private Key?
-You will need to request a manual re-registration of your admin account.
-This process may involve identity verification steps.

 ### Can I change from public tier to staking tier later?
 Yes!
 You can start as a public broker and later stake ORDER tokens to upgrade your tier.